UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 A translation, as quoted from one or more of the `<source>` dictionary sources.
 The translation text is the plain text translation of the lemma, for *one* given meaning.
-The translation **MUST** indicate the part-of-speech in the target language; it **MUST** also cite which dictionary source(s) the plain-text translation is quoted from.
+The translation **MUST** indicate the part-of-speech in the target language; in the Plains Cree to English direction, it **MUST** also cite which dictionary source(s) the plain-text translation is quoted from.

 ### Required attributes

  - `pos=""` the part-of-speech in the target language

+### Optional attributes

  - `source=""` a space-separated list containing `<source>` IDs.
 This means that this particular translation came from the source(s) indicated.
 If at least one `<source>` element exists in `<r>`, each `<t>` **MUST** list at least one source ID.
 If no `<source>` element exists in `<r>`, the `sources=""` attribute **MAY** be absent.
+   This attribute is **required** in the Plains Cree to English direction.

 ### Example